rogleete/backblaze64-unraid-dash-monitor/README.md

 **Backblaze64 Monitor:** an Unraid dashboard tile for the upload monitor built into the Backblaze64 container (iamfoz/backblaze-64-personal-wine-container).

+Adds a native Unraid Dashboard tile displaying upload speed, backup progress, memory usage, active threads, and connection latency without needing to open a separate browser tab.

+Auto-refreshing, collapsible to a one-line summary, with color-coded progress bars.
+A dedicated settings page lets you choose which fields appear and how they're arranged across the tile's two columns.

 This plugin does not gather any data itself; it polls the container's own /monitor/api/status endpoint, which nginx proxies on the same port as the container's Web UI, and shows a chosen subset of fields as a native Unraid